 Sable coats are generally very warm and very expensive, so I always picture them being worn by very fancy people.

-Finally, we have the Russia loan word samovar.
+Finally, we have the last of our Russian loan words, samovar.
 A samovar is a thick metal container used to boil water and make tea in Russia, Eastern Europe, the Middle East, and some parts of Central Europe.

 Samovar comes directly from the Russian word samovar, and historically was a highly important part of the Russian household.
 Some samovars are very ornate (fine details, decorated) and beautiful, so it’s no wonder that people prized (treasured, valued) them and loved using them.